 Finns and sauna.
-Quite often I wish we’d just stop talking about it on every damn occasion with foreigners.
-But if you want to experience a sauna when in Helsinki here’s a unique and lovely chance.
-This one is by far the most public and local one.
+Sometimes I wish we wouldn’t talk about it on every occasion with foreigners.
+But if you want to experience a sauna when in Helsinki, yes even during the winter, here’s a unique and lovely chance.
+This one is by far the most public one.
 So be respectful towards others.
 The way volunteers have kept it running is truly exceptional.
-Read more on their website or Facebook.
-There’s sometimes events as well.
+Read more on their website or Facebook, because there’s sometimes events as well.

-IMPORTANT NOTE: You enjoy the sauna at your own risk.
-There’s no admission fee, showers, dressing rooms, staff or lifeguard for your safety.
-No food, drink or supplies are sold on location, bring your own.
-You may need to cut your own firewood: a saw and plenty of wood is usually provided.
-Keep the sauna neat and tidy – clean up after yourself and take your trash with you.
+IMPORTANT NOTE: You enjoy the sauna and ice swimming at your own risk.
+It’s a good idea not to do it alone.
+There’s no admission fee, showers, dressing rooms or staff for your safety.
+No food, drink or supplies are sold on location.
+You may need to cut your own firewood: a saw and wood is usually provided.
+Keep the sauna tidy, don’t throw seawater on the heater and take your trash with you.

 Located on a shore of a developing harbour area it might at first seem like a fail, but it’s not.
 But do consider how to get there.
-I recommend a bike and when there’s still sunlight (plenty of it in Helsinki during the summer).
+I recommend a bike during the summer.
 Or check the map for the nearest public transportation and walk a little.
 Actually there are nice spots and events nearby like Stadin Panimo and Flow festival.

-When I tried it the first time the Flow festival was on and a spin off DJ party happened by the sauna.
+My first time was during the Flow festival with a spin off DJ party happening by the sauna.
 Warm summer night.
 Nice view of my hoods.
 Some beer.
 Mellow vibes and people.
 Perfect.